-Dipoli will serve as Aalto University's main building from autumn 2017 onwards.
+Dipoli is Aalto University's main building.
 As a building, it represents a new type of multi-purpose design that showcases the University's expertise, activities and people.
-Dipoli will offer the entire Aalto community and its stakeholders meeting places and work spaces as well as event and exhibition facilities.
+Dipoli offers the entire Aalto community and its stakeholders meeting places and work spaces as well as event and exhibition facilities.

 Dipoli is the venue for events of Aalto University but we rent facilities also for other organizations.
 Seminar- /gala halls are for 10-1000 persons.
-The building will also house several cafeterias and restaurants that will be open to all.
+The building houses also several cafeterias and restaurants that are open to all.